 As a small or medium sized business, it may feel at times like you’re up against ‘the man,’ with the man being enterprise level corporations that have hundreds of loyal customers, thousands of fans and plenty of expendable resources to use toward marketing and customer retention.

 Though competing against the big-wigs can feel like an uphill battle, it doesn’t always have to.
-With great ecommerce software, the right tools, and some creative marketing, you can actually carve out an advantage against the behemoths of ecommerce.
+With great ecommerce management software, the right tools, and some creative marketing, you can actually carve out an advantage against the behemoths of ecommerce.

 Research shows that in spite of how great a product may be, 68% of customers will stop supporting a business if they feel that company is indifferent towards them.
 And the bigger a company gets – the harder it becomes to pay attention to each customer who supports your business.